 Issue of certificate is executed based on the type of validation which are of two major categories,

 Domain Validation or DV is a validation practice where only domain ownership is enough to issue SSL/TLS certificates.
 It also takes less time than other forms of validation.
 At the same time, you need to furnish complete details of the organization that owns the website or company for OV or Organization Validation.

 While most hosting service providers offer DV SSL/TLS certificates for websites, OV is common among small businesses, celebrities, and professionals owning a website.
-However, if you are an eCommerce business and want to secure your website, EV or Extended Validation is far more comprehensive.
+However, if you are an eCommerce business and want to secure your website, EV SSL certificate is far more comprehensive.

 For EV validations, CA checks on organizations’ credibility, operations, legality, and other aspects.
 This helps online businesses or eCommerce stores to establish trust among customers.

 Learn more about Website Security Certificate

 Outdated software or plugins are like an open invitation to a cyber attack.
 With outdated security and lack of updates, there are vulnerabilities that hackers exploit for data extraction.
 Therefore, the best practice is to update your software and plugins to avoid such cyber attacks.

 Another important aspect is to switch to an advanced hosting plan which offers reliable security measures.
 Some legacy hosting providers may not provide regular security updates for your website leading to cyber attacks.
 So, it’s essential to upgrade regularly to avoid exposure.
 However, not just passwords, your PCs also need enough security measures.

 Securing your device is as important as protecting the passwords because hackers can take control of the PC if not protected.
 If that happens, they can see whatever activity you do and even access personal information stored on the PC.
 So, you must have proper antivirus software installed to protect your PC.